3dproger/AxelChat/docs.md

 ## HTTP requests

 AxelChat can work as a HTTP server.
 Using HTTP requests, you can receive various data or control the work of AxelChat.
+For ease of API testing, use Postman or similar applications.
 Here is a list of HTTP requests supported by the latest version of AxelChat:
 * GET `http://127.0.0.1:8356/api/v1/set-visibility?main=0` - hide main window AxelChat
 * GET `http://127.0.0.1:8356/api/v1/set-visibility?main=1` - show main window AxelChat
 * GET `http://127.0.0.1:8356/api/v1/app` - get information about AxelChat version